trevorwiegand92/FitnessTracker/README.md

 # Support

 I would just like to make a shout out to Jamescoon035, one our Learning assistants through the Slack app.
 Without his help and guidance on how to resolve an error I would have either spent another 12 hours straight looking for the issue or possibly just giving up.
-He/She is the real hero of this finished application.
+He is the real hero of this finished application.